-The report by www.home.co.uk even points to the wider Greater London housing market feeling the fall too.
+The report by www.home.co.uk even points to the broader Greater London housing market feeling the fall too.

-But it’s central London areas where the prices fell the most, as supply outstrips demand with more and more properties finding their way onto the market, and investment confidence slips away.
+But it’s central London where the prices fell the most, as supply outstrips demand with more and more properties finding their way onto the market, and investment confidence slips away.
 But will this last?
-No matter how many houses for in sale in London there are at any point in time, prices in the Capital always seem to be on the increase.
+No matter how many houses there are for sale in London at any point in time, prices in the capital always seem to be on the increase.

-While property experts report big variations across the UK, with Scotland, Northern Ireland and the North West of England seeing the greatest growth in property values, London is the only location where property values are falling.
+While property experts report considerable variations across the UK, with Scotland, Northern Ireland, and the North West of England seeing the most significant growth in property values, London is the only location where property values are falling.

 Even so, RICS (the Royal Institution of Chartered Surveyors) stated that it is unlikely that house prices will continue to dip.

 - The London Borough of Southwark saw the most significant fall at 15%

 - In the same period, Belgravia prices decreased by 10.3%